mahmoudfouad5/Crespine-Gel-PMS-Legal/docs/legal/DELETE_ACCOUNT.md

 ## Retention Clarification

-Retained records are kept only as part of the application's internal operational workflow and history tracking.
-They are not kept for advertising purposes.
+Retained records are kept only as needed to maintain reporting history, operational traceability, compliance, or legal obligations.
+They are not retained for advertising purposes.

 ## Contact

-If you need additional help regarding account deletion, contact the app operator or the organization that provided your access to Crespine Gel PMS.
+If you need additional help regarding account deletion, contact the app support team or the operator responsible for Crespine Gel PMS.